-How many times have you thought you were going to die while your were hitting pads, when suddenly you felt a burst of energy you didn’t know was there.
+How many times have you thought you were going to die while you were hitting pads when suddenly you felt a burst of energy you didn’t know was there.
 You went from feeling completely gassed out, thinking you couldn’t finish the round, to absolutely smashing those pads in seconds.

 Nothing changed from a physical stand point.
 You didn’t stop for 5 minutes and grab an energy drink.
 Something fired off in your brain that caused you to feel more energized in the blink of an eye.

 The Importance of Positive Self Talk